Song Weilong (actor)

-Song Weilong (宋威龙 (宋威龍, Sòng Wēilóng)) is a Chinese actor and model.
-He is best known for his roles as Yuan Song in Find Yourself and as Ling Xiao in Go Ahead.
+Song Weilong (宋威龙, born 25 March 1999) is a Chinese actor and model.
+He is known for his roles in Find Yourself, Go Ahead, Youthful Glory, Shine On Me and Love for You.
+In 2020, Forbes China listed him under "30 Under 30 Asia" category, for his professional contributions.
+In 2026, he won the People's Choice Best Actor Award at the 2025 International Streaming Festival's Global OTT Awards.

 Early life and education

-Song was born in Dalian, Liaoning, raised in a family with two older sisters.
-At age 9, Song Weilong developed an interest in classic martial arts after watching the action movie The New Legend of Shaolin starring Jet Li.
-He tried out for and learned wushu for a year in junior high school, and later enrolled in Shaolin Tagou Martial Arts School of Henan Province.
+Song was born in Dalian, Liaoning, he comes from a modest background and was raised with two older sisters.
+At age nine, inspired by Jet Li’s action films The New Legend of Shaolin, he developed an interest in martial arts.
+He trained in wushu, and eventually enrolled in Shaolin Tagou Martial Arts School, Henan.

 Career

 2015–2018: Beginnings

-In 2015, Song Weilong signed with Yu Zheng Studio and officially became an actor.

-He made his first appearance in the variety show Run for Time, and also joined the talk show, Day Day Up.
-These appearances led to increased recognition for Song in China.

-In 2016, he made his acting debut in the fantasy drama Demon Girl II.
-The same year, he was cast in the Chinese-South Korean production Catman; as well as in youth film Passage of My Youth produced by Hong Kong cinematographer Cheung Ka-fai.
+In 2015, Song Weilong signed with Huanyu Entertainment and officially became an actor.
+Initially, he appeared in the variety shows Run for Time and Day Day Up, which led to his increased recognition in China.
+In 2016, he made his debut in the fantasy drama Demon Girl II.
+Later, he starred in the Chinese-South Korean production Catman; and in youth film Passage of My Youth produced by Hong Kong cinematographer Cheung Ka-fai.

 In 2017, Song starred in fantasy romance drama Long For You, adapted from the comic The Distance of Light Between You and Me.
-The series achieved 1 billion views throughout its run.
-The same year, he was also cast in the youth melodrama Beautiful Reborn Flower opposite Lin Yun.

-In 2018, Song starred opposite Guan Xiaotong in the historical drama Untouchable Lovers; as well as sci-fi adventure film Dream Breaker.
+The series achieved 1billion viewership throughout its run.
+Additionally, he starred in the youth melodrama Beautiful Reborn Flower, historical drama Untouchable Lovers; and sci-fi adventure film Game Breaker.

-2019–present: Rising success and comeback to television
+2019–2024: Breakthrough

-In 2019, Song starred in the youth romance film Love The Way You Are.
-He won the Best New Actor award at the China Movie Channel Media Awards.
-Forbes China listed Song under their 30 Under 30 Asia 2019 list which consisted of 30 influential people under 30 years old who have had a substantial effect in their fields.
+In 2019, Song starred in the youth romance film Love The Way You Are, for which he won the 'Best New Actor' award at the China Movie Channel Media Awards.

-In 2020, Song starred in the romantic comedy drama Find Yourself alongside Victoria Song.
-The series was a hit and led to a rise in popularity for Song.
-Song then starred in the historical romance drama In a Class of Her Own, and slice-of-life family drama Go Ahead.
-He ranked 45th on Forbes China Celebrity 100 list.
+In 2020, Song garnered widespread acclaim for his performance in the romantic comedy series Find Yourself, which had over 50 billion viewership.
+He then starred in the historical romance drama In a Class of Her Own.
+He gained immense recognition for his role in coming of age series Go Ahead, the series achieved 9,500 popularity heat index in IQIYI.

+2025-onwards: rising success

+In 2025, Song starred in romantic series Shine on Me.
+It exceeded 1 billion views on Tencent Video, achieved 30,000 popularity index, and won him 'People Choice Male Award' at 2026 Korea International Streaming Festival (KISF) Global OTT Awards.
+In 2026, he starred in the romantic series Love for You, directed by Liu Junjie.
+It topped 'Weibo Drama Popularity Index', and surpassed 50 million views within two days.